 Here we will provide an overview of the economic effects of an East Asian FTA on member regions as the premise for policy analysis.
-In our main scenario, or simulation 1 (SIM1), the total abolition of import tariffs5 among the 10 East Asian regions is assumed.
+In our main scenario, or simulation 1 (SIM1), the total abolition of import tariffs4 among the 10 East Asian regions is assumed.
 The economic effects in member regions are summarized below.

 As we can see from Figure 1, all 9 East Asian regions apart from Hong Kong experience a positive change in real GDP.
-The magnitude of change is largest in Vietnam, which shows a 1.98% gain.
+The magnitude of change is largest in Vietnam, which shows a 1.87% gain.
 However, the changes in other regions are considerably smaller.
 This is because, as we mentioned above, our model does not include such long-run effects as capital transfer.
 Therefore, the effect on real GDP is limited to short-run efficiency improvement effects resulting from tariff removal.

 Changes in the terms of trade are illustrated in Figure 2.
-We can see improvements in 8 East Asian regions; in the 2 regions which show a deterioration - China and the Philippines - the import price of
+We can see improvements in 8 East Asian regions; in the 2 regions which show a deterioration - China and the Philippines - the import price of manufactured goods increases, while the export price of manufactured goods decreases or increases only

-3 For details of the GTAP database and models, see Hertel (1997) or Kawasaki (1999).
+2 For details of the GTAP database and models, see Hertel (1997) or Kawasaki (1999).

-4 Details of sectoral and regional aggregations are provided in Tables A1 and A2 in the appendix.
+3 Details of sectoral and regional aggregations are provided in Tables A1 and A2 in the appendix.

-5 In the GTAP database, "tariff rates" includes price differences caused by import quotas and other barriers.
+4 In the GTAP database, "tariff rates" includes price differences caused by import quotas and other barriers.